rmbertolino/rmbertolino/README.md

 ## Hello 👋

-My name is Rodolfo, I'm from Argentina and I'm a Backend Developer.
+My name is Rodolfo, I'm from Argentina and I'm a Full Stack Developer.

 * Currently working for [@PersonalAr](https://twitter.com/PersonalAr) as a Staff Software Engnieer